The objective of the MFARE program is:

 Both the MSc and PhD programs provide a rigorous combination of economic theory, quantitative methods, agricultural economics subject matter and applied research experience that enables students to receive a well-rounded graduate training.

-A special feature of the Department is its close links to the Ontario Ministry of Agriculture and Food (OMAF), Agriculture and Agri-Food Canada (AAFC), Canadian Food Inspection Agency (CFIA), Health Canada , Canadian International Development Agency (CIDA), International Development Research Centre (IDRC), Ontario Ministry of Natural Resources, Forestry Canada and with producer organizations.
+A special feature of the Department is its close links to the Ontario Ministry of Agriculture, Food and Rural Affairs (OMAFRA), Agriculture and Agri-Food Canada (AAFC), Canadian Food Inspection Agency (CFIA), Health Canada, Canadian International Development Agency (CIDA), International Development Research Centre (IDRC), Ontario Ministry of Natural Resources, Forestry Canada and with producer organizations.
 These linkages have enabled researchers to define pertinent economic problems facing the agrifood and natural resource sectors.
 In addition, students working on research problems can acquire an appreciation of the policy environment within which these organizations exist.
 In addition, these groups tend hire a number of our graduates upon completion of their studies.

 A recent survey of reviewers of the American Journal of Agricultural Economics found that Guelph was the top Canadian graduate program in agricultural economics.
 Guelph was mentioned by 38 of the 39 individuals who ranked Canadian programs.